SemanticSoftwareLab/Supplements-LDK2017/README.md

 | Dublin Core Terms | dcterms | Used for traversing the semantic categories of DBpedia ontology. | http://purl.org/dc/terms/|

 ### Sample Triples
+The following figure shows an example subgraph from our populated knowledge base.
+At the top we have a document that was processed by the agent.
+The left half of the graph shows the triples used to represent the user profile of `ex:Bahar` who is an author of paper `ex:Doc#9`.
+The topics extracted from the document, e.g. `ex:Competence#4` represents a topics that the user is competent in.
+The right half of the graph shows the semantic representation of the document by agent.
+As the graph shows, papers and user's can be interlinked through common topic (i.e., named entities in papers and competences in user profiles) instances in the knowledge base.

 ![alt text](https://github.com/SemanticSoftwareLab/Supplements-ICSC2017/raw/master/graphics/sample_triples.png "Sample Triples from KB")

 ### Publishing the knowledge base through Fuseki